Gino Coppedè: Cultural references

-The Villa La Gaeta on Lake Como; featured as a film location for James Bond in Casino Royale.
+Villa La Gaeta on Lake Como is featured as a film location for James Bond in Casino Royale.

 Lyudmila Filipova in her book Dante's Antichthon published in 2010, has the main characters attempt to break the code of the Hidden City (the Quartiere Coppedè ("Coppedè Quarter")), built by Gino in Rome.

 In 2016 Jonathan Meades in his BBC Four Art Documentary programme "Ben Building: Mussolini, Monuments and Modernism" (2016) attempted to create an urban myth by claiming as a jest that the song Geno by Dexys Midnight Runners was inspired by the architect.